Mapulana people

-The area where the Pulana live is called Bushbuckridge; it stretches from Crocodile River in the south to the Swazi border (Mapulana of Mashego) in the north, from the Crocodile to Olifants River (Limpopo) in the north, Lebombo Mountains in the east, and also includes the towns of Hazyview, White River, Mpumalanga (Lepunama), Sabie, Graskop, Hoedspruit, Barberton, Lydenburg and Dullstroom in the west.
+The area where the Mapulana live is called Mapulaneng; it stretches from Crocodile River in the south to the Swazi border (Mapulana of Mashego), in the north from the Crocodile River to Olifants River (Limpopo) in the north (Mapulana of Chiloane), Lebombo/Lebopo Mountains in the east, and also includes the towns of Hazyview, White River in Mpumalanga (Lepunama), Sabie/Malekutu, Graskop, Hoedspruit, Barberton/Motshiteng, Lydenburg/Mashishing and Dullstroom/Seokodibeng in the west.
 In the Pulana language, or Sepulana, Mapulaneng means "Place of the Mapulana people."
 The tribe derives its name from their founding leader, Lepulana, who later changed his name to Chiloane.
+Lepulana was known for his rain making capabilities.
 Mapulana are descendants of Morolong, and their origins can be traced back to the Kgalagadi before they settled in Thaba Chueu, in what is today eastern Lesotho and Shakwaneng (Carolina) in the 1500s.
 Mapulana of Matshwe got their name from their leader, Pulane.
 They are offshoots of Amazizi and of Nguni origin.